freenas/freenas-docs/userguide/intro.rst

   watchdog to be disabled is resolved with the 00.30.00 or newer BMC firmware version.

+* The system will issue an alert if the system reboots itself.

 These major features are new in this version:

 * It is now possible to pause and resume scrubs from the command line.